Windows OS Hub

 mstsc shadow noncosentpropmt - The Group Policy setting is configured to require the user’s consent

-The settings for remote connections to RDS user sessions are configured using the Group Policy parameter Set rules for remote control of Remote Desktop Services user sessions, which is located under the User and Computer sections of the GPO: Policies -> Administrative Templates -> Windows components -> Remote Desktop Services -> Remote Session Host -> Connections.
-This policy corresponds to the DWORD Shadow parameter under the registry key HKLM\SOFTWARE\Policies\Microsoft\Windows NT\Terminal Services (the values of this parameter corresponding to the policy settings are specified in brackets).
+Use the Group Policy Editor (gpedit.msc) to modify the default configuration for shadowing RDS user sessions.
+The parameter Set rules for remote control of Remote Desktop Services user sessions, located under the User and Computer Configuration sections of the GPO: Policies -> Administrative Templates -> Windows components -> Remote Desktop Services -> Remote Session Host -> Connections.

-This policy can be used to configure the following RD Shadow connection options:
+This policy can be used to configure the following Remote Desktop Shadow connection options:

 • No remote control allowed (corresponds to the value of the registry parameter Shadow = 0);